NeuroScape

 "We understand this is a life-long thing now.
 But coming here every week is getting tough."

-4 themes from the data
+4 themes that shaped the entire design

 Evaluating HeadApp, Lumosity, and CogniFit across 5 dimensions revealed a consistent gap: none offered both personalization and progress tracking for neurological patients specifically.